-Tottenham and Chelsea do battle once more tonight, almost five years after the London rivals met in one of the most notorious and volatile clashes in Premier League history.
+Tottenham and Chelsea do battle once more tonight, almost six years after the London rivals met in one of the most notorious and volatile clashes in Premier League history.

 Spurs needed to win to keep alive their hopes of catching league leaders Leicester and secure a first title since 1961, though a Chelsea fightback wrecked their Premier League dream in a bad-tempered clash that became known as the ‘Battle of the Bridge’.